 ProPublica employees should not offer or provide to current or prospective sources, donors or prospective donors, or vendors or prospective vendors, directly or indirectly, any gift, entertainment or reimbursement of expenses of more than nominal value or that exceeds customary courtesies for that time and place.
 Nor should employees offer or provide, directly or indirectly, any material, equipment or services to any individual in a position to make or influence any business, philanthropic or governmental decision affecting ProPublica.

-Conversely, ProPublica employees should not solicit or accept, directly or indirectly, any payment, loan, services, equipment or any other benefit or thing of value, or any gift, entertainment or reimbursement of expenses of more than nominal value or that exceeds customary courtesies for that time and place from suppliers or vendors, or from any company, individual or institution that furnishes or seeks to furnish news, information, material, equipment, supplies or services to ProPublica, or from anyone else with an actual or prospective business relationship with ProPublica.
+Conversely, ProPublica employees should not solicit or accept, directly or indirectly, any payment, loan, services, equipment or any other benefit or thing of value, or any gift, entertainment or reimbursement of expenses of more than nominal value or that exceeds customary courtesies for that time and place, from suppliers or vendors, or from any company, individual or institution that furnishes or seeks to furnish news, information, material, equipment, supplies or services to ProPublica, or from anyone else with an actual or prospective business relationship with ProPublica.
 Thus, for instance, we accept no free trips.
 Beyond that, we neither seek nor accept preferential treatment that might be rendered because of the positions we hold.

 ProPublica employees may not serve as directors or officers of any company devoted to profit-making, with the following exceptions:

-• Companies that are owned by an employee’s family, where the employee has obtained the written consent of the editor in chief or president of ProPublica.
+- Companies that are owned by an employee’s family, where the employee has obtained the written consent of the editor in chief or president of ProPublica.

-• Otherwise as approved in writing by the editor in chief or president of ProPublica.
+- Otherwise as approved in writing by the editor in chief or president of ProPublica.

 Upon being hired, and from time to time during employment as determined by editorial managers (such as when starting a new assignment), editorial personnel will be asked to affirm that they have no investments or business dealings that would violate this code with respect to the assignment they are being given.
-Such personnel will also be asked to affirm that to the best of their knowledge no spouse, family member or partner has financial or business holdings that might reasonably raise doubts about the impartiality of the employee’s work in their assignment.
+Such personnel will also be asked to affirm that to the best of their knowledge no spouse, immediate family or partner has financial or business holdings that might reasonably raise doubts about the impartiality of the employee’s work in their assignment.
 If the employee is unable to make this affirmation, the employee may choose to sell the relevant holdings or will be reassigned to avoid any potential conflict.
 Such personnel have an active duty to raise potential concerns with their managers whenever they might be relevant.

 Public Life